AI Agent System

 The VM gateway runs as a systemd user service with linger enabled, starting automatically at boot.
 It uses a SOPS wrapper script to decrypt secrets before launch.

 The Mac gateway runs as a LaunchAgent.
 Both gateways use the same OpenClaw codebase but with independent configurations.
+Two embassies, one language.

 Council Bridge

 Section titled “Council Bridge”The Council Bridge enables communication between Jocasta (Mac) and Yoda (VM).
 Since gateways block plaintext WebSocket connections to non-loopback IPs, all cross-instance communication routes through SSH.
+Because nothing says “cutting-edge AI” like shelling out to a protocol from 1995.

 Mac to VM